 Our walks are all moderate in physical activity.
-The East Waikiki walking tour has flat terrain, a large bike path for strollers, and a moves at a leisurely pace.
-The History and Drinks tour follows a sidewalk through urban Waikiki on flat terrain.
-The Kawela Bay hike is mostly shaded and is our shortest route.
-The Kahuku Point hike is our longest and most physically demanding and guests should be in physical condition to walk briskly in the sun for 2.5-3 hours.
+Both The East Waikiki and the Central Waikiki walking tour has flat terrain, a large bike path for strollers, and moves at a leisurely pace.
 We provide refreshments for the walk, including water and ice cream, but we do not recommend the walks for anyone with heart or lung problems, or issues with walking for more than one hour.
 However, our tours are inclusive of all physical abilities if we are contacted ahead of time and can make necessary arrangements.
-All customers must sign release form prior to participating to agree to the potential hazards of walking outdoors in the sun for two-three hours.
+All customers must sign release form prior to participating to agree to the potential hazards of walking outdoors in the sun for 1-2 hours.

 why aren’t your walks free?

 Free walking tours are certainly a popular way to attract customers to attend your tour.
 However, you as a guest are still expected to tip for these tours, usually $20 or more!
-Hawai’i Walks has no gimmicks, and our per-person fee is clear and up-front.
+Hawaii Walks has no gimmicks, and our per-person fee is clear and up-front.
 We believe a sustainable world starts with sustainably paid workers who are compensated for their knowledge and labor.
 Our guests also receive more time and goodies than any free walking tour guest.
-All Hawai’i Walks guests receive an Ice Cream, a Hawai’i Walks sticker, and a bird and history ID card with their walk–along with expert information from a local guide that goes deeper and covers more information than free walking tours.
+All Hawaii Walks guests receive an Ice Cream, a Hawaii Walks sticker and pen, and a bird and history ID card with their walk–along with expert information from a local guide that goes deeper and covers more information than free walking tours.
 Put simply, you get what you pay for!

 are your walks kid friendly?